OrebroUniversity/hrp_oru/modifications/README.md

 # Modification of the HRP platform at Örebro University

 This folder describes the modifications made to the HRP platforms used at AASS, \"Orebro University.
-The central idea is to find enought space be able to fit a standard intel based NUC computer inside the mower (which should allow mounting of any relatively large piece of equipment inside the mower).
+The central idea is to find enough space be able to fit a standard Intel based NUC computer inside the mower (which should allow mounting of any relatively large piece of equipment inside the mower).

 ## Hardware list